marinhomateus/marinhomateus/README.md

 ### Mateus Marinho - [Developer]

-## I am an information engineer student !
+## I am an information engineer student who is who is an enthusiast and lover of the world of technology!

 - 💻 I’m currently working at Mercedes-Benz
-- :mag_right: I'm looking for job offers in development
+- 🔎 I'm looking for job offers in development
 - 📈 I’m constantly learning and Improving my skills
 - 📊 I'm looking to collaborate with developers